SoftwareAG/webmethods-b2b-examples/http-receive-edi-810-create-concur-expense/readme.md

 ### Monitoring
-Please login to B2B cloud and goto Transactions and observe the the transaction and also login to concur and check whether expense has been created.
+Please login to B2B cloud and go to Transactions and observe the transaction and also login to concur and check whether expense has been created.

 B2B Cloud Transaction monitoring
 ![](images/Monitoring_B2B.PNG)